awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 ## Subscribe to Windows AMI notifications<a name="subscribe-notifications"></a>

-To be notified when new AMIs are released or when previously released AMIs are made private, subscribe for notifications using Amazon SNS\.
+To be notified when new AMIs are released or when previously released AMIs are made private, subscribe to notifications using Amazon SNS\.

 **To subscribe to Windows AMI notifications**